center-for-threat-informed-defense/sightings_ecosystem/docs/additional-analysis.rst

 overlaps with MacOS and Other platforms.
 For the remaining techniques (that are not in the top 15 techniques), attackers focused on varying Tactics.
 For Nix, the techniques seen were Discovery focused.
-For MacOS, the techniques span the Execution, Persistence, Privilege Execution, and Defense Evasion Tactics.
+For MacOS, the techniques span the Execution, Persistence, Privilege Escalation, and Defense Evasion Tactics.
 For Other platforms, the techniques cover Defense Evasion, Persistence, Privilege Escalation, and Initial Access Tactics.
 Cyber defenders can use this breakdown to gain insight into the techniques, corresponding defenses, and NIST controls observed by specific platforms.